edouardkoehn/FlyStability/README.md

 ## Workflows
 ### 1) Convergence_lyapunov
+This experiment allow the user to test and visualize the convergence of the Lyapnuov exponent.
+You can try different parameters to see how the Tons.
+Notice the fact that tons has a direct on the time of compute every lyapunov spectrum. (see report Fig.X)
 ```bash
 % lyapu_convergence --help
   Compute the convergence of Lyapunov exponents in a recurrent neural network (RNN) model.